 This is someone who can look after a community of a particular game, esport, tournament provider or other area of gaming.

 They might have to engage with and respond to the community on social media, for example on Twitter, Facebook and Snapchat, plus platforms including YouTube, Reddit, blogs, websites, Twitch and forums to name a few.

-Community managers will usually work closely with the PR and marketing teams, as what they say and do can influence how the audience feel about a product or brand.
+Community managers will usually work closely with the PR and marketing teams, or be a part of this team themselves, as what they do can influence how the audience feel about a product or brand.
 Because of this, they may be required to write press releases, conduct interviews and post regularly on social media.

 They will also need to identify key requests and reactions from the community and feed them back to the team.